SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     ```

     and run it in the terminal: `python copilot.py`.
 It will naturally give you an error, but you can now ask GitHub
     Copilot for help.
-The easiest way to do this is by highlighting the output in the terminal and then pressing running
+The easiest way to do this is by highlighting the output in the terminal and then running
     the `GitHub Copilot: Explain This (Terminal)` command (see the image below, use `Ctrl+Shift+P` to open the command
     palette and search for the command).
 Does the explanation make sense e.g. can you figure out what to change to get
     the code running?